6 Benefits Of The Dandelion Botanical + How To Make Dandelion Root Tea

 From antioxidant actions to promoting gut microbial diversity, this pesky weed is due for a reputation makeover.

 Despite being somewhat neglected, dandelions have a lot to offer.
-So, if you're used to ripping these bad boys out of your yard all spring, read on for why you should start sipping on these sunny flowers.
+So, if you're used to only interacting with this plant when ripping these bad boys out of your yard all spring, read on to learn about how they are a unique botanical with a lot of health potential.
+So much so that you might just start sipping on these sunny flowers.

 What is dandelion tea?

 Dandelion tea is made from the leaves, flower, or roasted root of the dandelion flower, and hot water.